myoortcloud/edx-platform/docs/en_us/course_authors/source/building_course/index.rst

-.. _Setting up your Course Index:
+.. _Setting up Your Course Index:

 ##########################
-Setting up your Course
+Setting up Your Course
 ##########################

 .. toctree::